christopheraue/m-ruby-callbacks_attachable/README.md

                                #    1
 ```

+Callbacks attached to a class are evaluated in the context of the instance they
+are triggered for with `#instance_exec`.
+This means `self` inside the callback
-The first argument of the callback is the instance the callback is executed
+is the instance the callback is evaluated for.
+The arguments given to
-for.
-The second and further arguments given to `.trigger` are passed to the
-callback as additional arguments.
+`.trigger` are passed to the callback as additional arguments.

 Registering a callback returns a `Callback` object.
 To cancel the callback use
 `#cancel` on that object.